Shub-21/Vaccination-Drive-of-Indian-States/README.md

 followed by Uttar Pradesh, West Bengal, Kerala and Delhi.
 The Covishield production is higher compared to the Covaxin production.
 And the total male individual vaccinated is more than the female and transgender individual in every state except the Kerala.
-I have used time series forecasting method to forecast the estimated date of ending of vaccination drive.

-Through my findings I can say that the nationwide vaccination might end near between September and November of 2022.
+I have used time series forecasting method to forecast the estimated date of ending of vaccination drive.Through my findings I can say that the nationwide vaccination might end near between September and November of 2022.
 But that is a hypothetical fact based on these 5 States i.e. the nationwide Vaccination might end earlier or later the given period.